NickMcConnell/FAangband/docs/attack.rst

 ONLY ego-items available in the dungeon, there may be more.

 Apart from these there are some very rare and well made weapons in the dungeon with not necessarily any special abilities.
-These include Blades of Chaos, Maces of Disruption, and Scythes of Slicing.
+These include Valinorean Swords, Maces of Disruption, and Scythes of Slicing.
 They can also be ego weapons like the ones above.
-For example, a Blade of Chaos (Holy Avenger) is much more powerful than many artifact weapons!
+For example, a Scythe of Slicing (Holy Avenger) is much more powerful than many artifact weapons!

 Some pieces of armor will possess special abilities denoted by the following